vkorotkine/DPGSolver/SETUP.md

 Before running the code, be sure to execute:
 $ make directories

-Generate meshes using '.geo' files and place in appropriate folders created using make directories.
+$ make meshes

 To run the code, cd to $(ROOT)/cases and execute using the script (.sh) files:
 - quick.sh:    Standard
 - memcheck.sh: With valgrind enabled

-Parameters to be used for the run are specified in the '.ctrl' files.
+Parameters to be used for the run are specified in the '.ctrl' files situated in $(ROOT)/cases/control_files.

-Unit/Integration testing can be performed by uncommenting DTEST in the Makefile
+Unit/Integration testing can be performed by uncommenting DTEST in the ROOT Makefile.